claudiajs/claudia/docs/create.md

   which will automatically be included into the security role for the function
   * _For example_: policies/*.xml
 *  `--allow-recursion`:  _optional_ Set up IAM permissions so a function can call itself recursively
-*  `--role`:  _optional_ The name of an existing role to assign to the function.
+*  `--role`:  _optional_ The name or ARN of an existing role to assign to the function.
-  If not supplied, Claudia will create a new role
+  If not supplied, Claudia will create a new role.
+Supply an ARN to create a function without any IAM access.
+  * _For example_: arn:aws:iam::123456789012:role/FileConverter
 *  `--runtime`:  _optional_ Node.js runtime to use.
 For supported values, see http://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html
   * _Defaults to_: node4.3